17xande/pi-player/README.md

 cd /tmp
 sudo useradd piplayerservice -s /sbin/nologin -M
 ```

+Add the user to the video group so that they can play videos:
+`usermod -a -G video piplayerservice`

 Move the `pi-player.service` file to the correct location and make it executable:
 ```bash